sbMohammadUddin/zte-sms/README.md

 (async () => {
   try {
     await myModem.sendSms('000000000', 'My message');
-    // Add some timeout if you want that above sent message
-    // is included in immediate next call to retrieve all messages.
-    // Although ZTE modem returns a response that action was completed,
-    // it does not refresh it's internal state right away. await setTimeout(500);
     const allSMSMessages = await myModem.getAllSms();
     console.log(allSMSMessages);
   } catch (err) {